infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ## Understanding Our Requirements

-Our use case involves the linear growth of services alongside the exponential growth of tenants.A critical requirement is that each tenant must have database isolation to ensure robust tenant data integrity and confidentiality.This leads us to choose an architecture where services and databases for each tenant are deployed in isolation.
+Our use case involves the linear growth of services alongside the exponential growth of tenants.
+A critical requirement is that each tenant must have database isolation to ensure robust tenant data integrity and confidentiality.
+This leads us to choose an architecture where services and databases for each tenant are deployed in isolation.

 Key requirements include: